nurfiansyah06/generasi-gigih/README.md

 # Generasi Gigih for Backend Engineering Path
-This repo for GIGIH Yayasan Anak Bangsa Bisa
+This repo is my journey in GIGIH Yayasan Anak Bangsa Bisa